SARAH-GAKII/sarah-gakii.github.io/research.md

 # Research and Thesis

-## A Newton–Finite Difference Method for PDEs with Nonlinear Interface Jump Conditions
+## A Newton–Finite Difference Method for PDEs with Nonlinear Interface Jump Conditions {#nfdm}

 **From cracked bridges to solar panels to the blood–brain barrier — boundaries matter.**
 My master’s thesis addressed the challenge of modeling *nonlinear interface jump conditions* in *elliptic and parabolic PDEs*, where standard numerical schemes often break down.